narayanbs/Notes/X04-Resources/Tips & Tricks.md

 * either use the mouse
 * or `<C-w>w` and use vim like `j,k` to scroll up and down, and `<C-w>q` to close the window

+##### Adding Unicode characters in Linux on Neovim
+* Press Ctrl+Shift+u, then type the hexadecimal code of the Unicode character and press enter